sebw/blog.wains.be/content/about.md

 ### Automation Nerd

 I automate things whenever I can!
-I'm a big fan of IT and home automation tools.
-I've used many: [Ansible], [Terraform], [SaltStack], [Node-RED], [Home Assistant], [Domoticz], [Automagic], [MacroDroid], etc.
+I've been a big fan of many IT and home automation tools.
+I've used a bunch: [Ansible], [Terraform], [SaltStack], [Node-RED], [Home Assistant], [Domoticz], [Automagic], [MacroDroid], Homebridge, etc.

 ### Linux Nerd

 I'm a heavy keyboard user and as such, [bspwm] is my current window manager.
 I wrote about my [bspwm](https://blog.wains.be/2021/2021-10-10-my-desktop-environment/) desktop environment.
 Before that I've used [i3wm] for about 6 years and wrote about it [here](https://blog.wains.be/2019/2019-12-11-my-linux-desktop-environment/).
 I use [Ulauncher] with workflows to automate things around the desktop and around the house.

 ### Besides computers